tamaskecskemeti/DataScrapingProject_Amazon/README.md

 # Data Scraping from Amazon: Project overview
-* Created a web scraper algorithm that can load an item's actual price from the Amazon website.
-The process can be automated and an email is automatically sent if the price goes below the wanted range.
+* Created a web scraper tool that can load data from the Amazon website.
+The process can be automated and an email is automatically sent if the price reaches a certain range.
 * The data is loaded with reuqests and beautifulsoup and after that processed with pandas
 * The loaded and cleaned data is written into a csv file and after that new data can be written into that